fastruby/RFCs/2020-12-15-environment-variables-maintenance.md

 - Documentation can be added as comments on the Envfile

 Cons:
-- This does NOT support optional env variables (i.e.: variables that can be undefined but if present should have a specific format)
+- This does NOT support format validation of optional env variables (i.e.: variables that can be undefined but if present should have a specific format)
+- A new dependency

 ### Prius